stefanoscolapasta/ArtistRudeWords/README.md

-# PYTHON SCRIPT TO COUNT HOW MANY BAD WORDS AN ARTIST SAID
+# PYTHON SCRIPT to count how many bad/swear words an artist said based on his songs lyrics featured on [genius.com](www.genius.com)
-## based on all his song lyrics
+## How to use it

 **Clone the repo** and launch the script in the folder by typing 'python main.py'